AdaCore/learn/courses/intro-to-ada/index.rst

     This course will teach you the basics of the Ada programming language and is intended for those who already have a basic understanding of programming techniques.
 You will learn how to apply those techniques to programming in Ada.

+    This document was written by Raphaël Amiard and Gustavo A. Hoffmann, with review from Richard Kenner.

 .. only:: builder_html

     .. container:: download-button